Nanchang Q-5: Design and development

 The PRC was an enthusiastic user of the MiG-19, which it manufactured locally as the Shenyang J-6 from 1958.
 In August 1958, the People's Liberation Army requested development of a jet attack aircraft for the air support role.

 Lu Xiaopeng was appointed chief designer of this project.
 Lu also designed the J-12 fighter jet.
 Although based on the MiG-19, the new design, designated Qiangjiji-5 (fifth attack aircraft design), had a longer fuselage, area ruled to reduce transonic drag and accommodate a 4 m (13-ft) long internal weapons bay.
 The air intakes were moved to the fuselage sides to make space in the nose for a planned target radar (which was never actually fitted).
 New wings with greater area and reduced sweep were incorporated.
 The Q-5 shares the J-6's Liming Wopen WP-6 A (Tumansky RD-9) turbojet engines.
 The redesign cost some high-altitude speed, but the Q-5 is as fast as the MiG-19/J-6 at low level, thanks largely to the area-ruled fuselage.

 Q-5 in Military Museum of the Chinese People's Revolution.

 Fixed armament of the Q-5 was reduced to two Type 23-1 23 mm cannon with 100 rounds per gun, mounted in the wing roots.
 Two pylons under each wing and two pairs of tandem pylons under the engines were provided in addition to the weapons bay.
 A total of 1,000 kg (2,205 lb) of ordnance could be carried internally, with an additional 1,000 kg externally.
 On many aircraft the weapons bay is now used primarily for an auxiliary fuel tank.

 Production drawings were completed in 1960 allowing construction of prototypes to begin, but the political climate in China resulted in the project being canceled in 1961.
 A small team kept the program alive until work restarted in earnest at Nanchang.
 The first flight finally occurred on 4 July 1965.
 Series production began in 1969, with squadron delivery starting in 1970.

+About 1,300 aircraft were produced, 600 of them being the updated Q-5A.